A BRIEF HISTORY OF ABERDEEN, SCOTLAND

 The Royal Infirmary was built in Woolman hill in 1741.
 Also, a man named Robert Gordon left money in his will to build a 'hospital'.
 It was actually a school for 14 boys and it was built in 1743.
 New streets were built in Aberdeen in the 18th century.
 Marischal Street was built between 1767 and 1773.
-Furthermore the Robert Gordon Institute of Technology opened in 1775.
+Furthermore, the Robert Gordon Institute of Technology opened in 1775.
 North Pier was built in 1780 and the Town House in Old Aberdeen was built in 1788.
 Furthermore, at the end of the 18th century, a Police Act was passed which formed a body of men responsible for sweeping and lighting the streets of Aberdeen.

 Although Aberdeen was occupied by Cumberland's troops in 1746 it escaped significant damage.
 The town continued to prosper.
 In the 18th century industries in Aberdeen thrived.
 Aberdeen was noted for the manufacture of linen.
-From the mid-18th century another industry was whaling.
+From the mid-18th century, another industry was whaling.
 Whalers from Aberdeen sailed to Greenland.
 The blubber from whales was used to light lamps.

 ABERDEEN IN THE 19th CENTURY

 In 1801, at the time of the first census the population of Aberdeen was 27,000.
-By the standards of the time it was a large town and it continued to grow rapidly.
+By the standards of the time, it was a large town and it continued to grow rapidly.
 Footdee fishing village was built in 1808.
 By 1841 the population of Aberdeen had risen to 63,000.
 By 1861 it reached 74,000.
 By 1911 the population of Aberdeen was 164,000.

 Facilities in Aberdeen continued to improve.
 A mental hospital or asylum was founded in 1800.
 The Royal Infirmary was rebuilt in 1840.
 City Hospital opened in 1874.
 Meanwhile, new streets were built in Aberdeen.
 Union Street was built after 1801 and Union Bridge was built in 1805.
 They were named after an Act of Union 1801, which united Britain and Ireland.
 King Street was built after 1804.
 Bon Accord Square was laid out in 1823.
 The facade in Union Street was built in 1830.

 Communications to and from Aberdeen improved in the 19th century.
 A canal to Inverurie was completed in 1807.
 The railway arrived in Aberdeen in 1850.
 The railway meant it was possible to 'export' cattle from Aberdeen to other parts of the country.
 Steam trawling arrived in Aberdeen in 1882.